Guitar Finger Exercises for Strength, Flexibility, and Independence

 Pull-offs are the descending counterpart to the hammer-ons described above.
 The hammer-on goes from lower pitch to higher.
 Pull-offs start with the higher note and sound a lower note.

 Fair warning – most people find pull-offs difficult at first.
 This is normal.
-If they were easy, they wouldn’t make for such a good finger exercise.
+If they were easy, they wouldn’t make for such a good guitar finger exercise.
+But there are a few tweaks you can make to improve your comfort-level with slurs.

 To perform the pull-off, pull the upper finger down and into the fretboard.
 It will slide off the string and pluck and lower note.